 At Cato, we actively avoid “me too” briefs.
 We work with the counsel for the parties and other amici to discuss what arguments need to be covered if there is not enough space in the merits brief to address them.
 A properly coordinated array of amicus briefs will hit all sides of the argument, with little or no overlap, and provide information for the Court about the scope of the problem and the effects of possible rulings.

 Because of effective lawyering and strategic amicus coordination, as well as a Constitution that, interpreted properly, is quite libertarian, the Supreme Court has been one of the few friends in government for advocates of individual liberty.
-Of the 15 times the Court sided with Cato, seven of those were unanimous, showing that even the liberal justices have little tolerance for our era of excessively overreaching government.
-Cato also went three for three on the Court’s blockbuster, end-of-term cases: affirmative action, same-sex marriage, and the Voting Rights Act.
-We were was the only organization to support the constitutionally correct outcome in each of those cases, demonstrating that the libertarian view of the Constitution is truly a third way that is not represented by the two predominant parties.
+For example, of the 15 times (out of 18 filings) the Court sided with Cato in the 2012-2013 term, seven were unanimous, showing that even the liberal justices have little tolerance for our era of excessively overreaching government.
+Cato also went three for three that term on the Court’s blockbuster, end-of-term cases: affirmative action, same-sex marriage, and the Voting Rights Act.
+We were was the only organization to support the constitutionally correct outcome in each of those cases, demonstrating that the libertarian view of the Constitution is truly a third way that is not represented by either progressives or conservatives.

-Below are further descriptions of the 15 cases where Cato supported the winning side, what we argued in our brief, and how the Court eventually ruled.
+Below are further descriptions of the 15 cases where Cato supported the winning side in the 2012-2013 term, what we argued in our brief, and how the Court eventually ruled.
+(For a complete and constantly updated list of Cato’s amicus briefs, see here.)

 A federal statute requires that nonprofit organizations that receive federal funding for overseas HIV/AIDS prevention must adopt policies explicitly opposing prostitution.
 Several nonprofits receiving federal funds challenged this requirement on the ground that it violates their First Amendment rights.
 The First Amendment not only protects against censorship, it also protects against the government forcing people to speak.